AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Windows_Defender_AV.md

 ---

-# Part 2 - Onboard Devices to Microsoft Defender for Endpoint
+## 🔹 Part 2 - Onboard Devices to Microsoft Defender for Endpoint

-# Microsoft Defender for Endpoint - Onboarding Windows Devices

-To enable full integration between your Windows devices and Microsoft Defender for Endpoint (MDE), each device must be properly onboarded.
+-> To enable full integration between your Windows devices and Microsoft Defender for Endpoint (MDE), each device must be properly onboarded.
 Below are two common methods: **Local Script** and **Group Policy (GPO)**.

 ---

-## ✅ Prerequisites

-- A valid Microsoft Defender for Endpoint license (Plan 1/Plan 2, or Microsoft 365 E5 Security).
-- Admin access on each machine.
-- Internet connectivity for communication with MDE.

----

-## 🔸 Method 1: Onboarding via Local Script (Recommended for testing or small environments)
+### 🔸 Method 1: Onboarding via Local Script (Recommended for testing or small environments)

 ### Steps: